stanislawpolanski/RoundRobinScheduler/RoundRobinScheduler/ClassDescription.md

 Just results and control of values (>0).
 Ints are nullable in case of matches not played yet int?
 HomeScore, int?
 AwayScore
-## Schedule
+## League
-Schedule
-int Id, string Name, Season LeagueSeason,
+Contains schedule and identifier of league int Id, string Name (like Name=2. liga, wschód), Season LeagueSeason, List<Round> Rounds
-List<Round> Rounds
 ## IScheduler
 Interface for schedulers (could be different like